 Pagosa Springs is less than an hour from Wolf Creek Ski.
 Snow is good for our town.

-Something about this little town in Colorado that speaks to our soul.
-Not just for me, but for Steve as well.
-Both of us felt it as we came over Wolf Creek Pass last year.
-Both of us spent a lot of time alone outdoors in the woods when we were young.
-We are taken back to those good times here.
-Neither of us would ever want to live on or by the beach.
-We aren’t interested in Arizona or Florida.
-And although we love our family and friends, we would never want to live in the South again.
+Something about this little town in Colorado that speaks to my soul.
+I felt it as I came over Wolf Creek Pass last year.
+I spent a lot of time alone outdoors in the woods when I was young.
+I am taken back to those good times here.

 There is a joy to living in Pagosa Springs.
 The people we meet are here by choice.
 They have been coming for years during the summer, always with the intention of retiring here.
 Or, like us, visited once and knew that this was The Place.
 Many have homes elsewhere, but are drawn to Pagosa and live here part of the year.
 Our friends are classified as seasonal or full time.
 Younger people move to work minimum wage jobs just so they can enjoy the outdoor activities and beauty.